Stitch-Sizzler/Voyager-AI-Travel-Assistant/README.md

 Once the assistant is running, try the following: `What is the weather and top attraction in Tokyo?`

+To test memory, follow up with `What about in Paris?` and the assistant should remember the context.

 **Note: The assistant currently uses randomized weather data and mock data for attractions.**